 What happens to my ISA when I die?

 What happens to my ISA when I die?In this article we look at what happens to your ISA on death.
 New rules came into force in April 2018 and we explain how this impacts you and your ISA.
-We explain what happens if you have a surviving spouse as well as what happens to your ISA if you don't.
+We also explain what happens if you have a surviving spouse as well as what happens to your ISA if you don't.

 What happens to your ISA if you have a surviving spouse or civil partner

-On 6th April 2018, new rules came into force meaning that when you die, your ISA can continue to benefit from tax-free status and continue to grow, tax-free for up to three years while the estate is being administered.
+On 6th April 2018, new rules came into force meaning that when you die, your ISA can continue to benefit from tax-free status and continue to grow, tax-free for up to three years and one day while the estate is being administered.
 This is known as a 'continuing ISA' and is a welcome rule change, given that prior rules meant that the value of the ISA was frozen at the time of death, meaning any growth during the probate process was taxable.
 This does not apply to Junior ISAs.

 The additional one-off ISA allowance can be used by the surviving spouse, regardless of whether they are the intended recipient of the assets.
 For example, even if the money is left to another family member (ie not the deceased person's spouse) the spouse is fully entitled to benefit from an increased allowance equal to the total value of the ISA.
 They would however have to fund it themselves should they wish to take advantage of the increased allowance.